krzkaczor/cheatcalls-eip/README.md

 ## Security Considerations

-Since using Cheatcalls can be used to make the underlying network unusable, it's recommended to not expose them publicly.
+Since Cheatcalls can be used to make the underlying network unusable, it's recommended to not expose them publicly.
 For local development nodes such as Hardhat and Anvil this shouldn't be a problem.
 However, nodes that expose public RPC endpoints such as Tenderly or BuildBear should consider splitting the RPC endpoint into two: public (with standard JSON-RPC methods) and admin (with Cheatcalls).

 ## Copyright Waiver